frederic-perez/AmE-dictionary/data/dictionary.md

 __lacerate__ _v_
 __lachrymose__ _adj_ :two::pencil2::hammer:
 __lacing__ _n_ The act of inflicting corporal punishment with repeated blows. _Syn_ whacking, beating, drubbing, licking, thrashing, trouncing _If my mother ever caught me smoking, I would get the lacing of a lifetime._
-__lackadaisical__ _adj_ :four: /lak-uh-DAY-zi-kuhl/ [:scroll: From lackadaisy, alteration of lack a day, contraction of alack the day (an expression of regret, grief, or disapproval).]
+__lackadaisical__ _adj_ :five: /lak-uh-DAY-zi-kuhl/ [:scroll: From lackadaisy, alteration of lack a day, contraction of alack the day (an expression of regret, grief, or disapproval).]
 Lacking enthusiasm; indifferent; lazy.
 __lackey__ _n_ :three::hammer: (lackeys) _A political lackey._
 __lackluster__ _adj_ :nine::m: Lacking in vitality, force, or conviction; uninspired or uninspiring. _Technical glitches have contributed to the lackluster response._ _A lackluster 1-0 victory at Malaga._
 __laconic__ _adj_ :four: Using or marked by the use of few words; terse or concise. _Syn_ curt, crisp _Their father, though very laconic in his expressions of pleasure, was really glad to see them._